chiahsing-loh/Command-Line-in-Linux/README.md

 ![7](https://github.com/chiahsing-loh/Command-Line-in-Linux/blob/main/Images/Figure%207%20Using%20cd%20command%20with%20home%20environment%20variable.png)
 </br></br>

 In Figure 8, we want to navigate back to the Desktop directory.
 From here, we will use the `cd ..` command to get back to the home directory.
-The `cd ..` command relies on its <ins>relative file path</ins> to go up one level higher in the directory structure, which happens to be the home directory.
+The `cd ..` command relies on its <ins>relative path</ins> to go up one level higher in the directory structure, which happens to be the home directory.

 Do note that regardless of which working directory you are at, the `..` always represents going back one directory higher <ins>relative</ins> to your current directory.